dan909/BankEmails/README.md

 # BankEmails
-MAke a graph from bank emails/texts
+Make a graph from bank emails/texts